matzefriedrich/cobra-extensions/README.md

 ## Usage

 Using the Cobra extensions is a no-brainer.
-Use, `go get` to install the version of the library.
+Use, `go get` to install the latest version of the library.

 ````bash
 $ go get -u github.com/matzefriedrich/cobra-extensions@latest